Dr. Arvind Agarwal

 She received her B.S. in Mechanical Engineering from Penn State and her M.S. and Ph.D. degrees in Mechanical Engineering from the Massachusetts Institute of Technology.

 Mr. Tim Bell

-Tim Bell is the Head of the Center of Competency for Additive Manufacturing for Siemens Digital Industries USA and is a seasoned Manufacturing veteran.
+Tim Bell is the former Head of the Center of Competency for Additive Manufacturing for Siemens Digital Industries USA and is a seasoned Manufacturing veteran.

 He has spent more than 35 years in manufacturing and was trained as a Journeymen Toolmaker in the 1980’s.
 He spent the next 20 years as a machinist, programmer, designer, and entrepreneur of small contract manufacturing companies.
 The last 20 years have been focused on Additive Manufacturing (3D Printing) of components and assemblies supporting the aerospace, defense, and medical industries.

 He has successfully launched four US companies, two of which were foreign owned/ joint ventures, taking them from ground zero to profitability and becoming leaders in their respective fields.